axelboc/website-rmittkd/src/pages/dojang.md

     name: Mi Tran
     photo: /uploads/dec2018-rmit-instructors-22.jpg
   - bio: >-
-      Ms Sitsabasan started Taekwon-Do at an early age in Malaysia and has passionately continued her training in Melbourne.
-She was one of the leading organisers of the 2019 CHITF World Championships that took place at the RMIT Sports Centre in Bundoora.
+      Ms Sitsabasan started Taekwon-Do in Malaysia at an early age and has passionately continued her training in Melbourne.
+She was a leading organiser of the 2019 CHITF World Champs that took place at the RMIT Bundoora campus.
     degree: 2
     name: Shivarnee Sitsabasan
     photo: /uploads/dec2018-rmit-instructors-31.jpg
   - bio: >-
-      Ms Comperatore is the current President of RMIT ITF Taekwon-Do club.
+      Ms Comperatore is the current President of the club.
 She has competed in multi-martial art tournaments including the National All Styles Martial Art Tournament.
-She was one of the leading organisers of the 2019 CHITF World Championships.
+She was a leading organiser of the 2019 CHITF World Champs.
     degree: 2
     name: Nazarena Comperatore
     photo: /uploads/dec2018-rmit-instructors-27.jpg